yogendrahexo/ART/README.md

 You can monitor training progress with Weights & Biases at https://wandb.ai/your-wandb-organization/agent-reinforcement-training.

-You should see immediate improvement in `val/reward` after one iteration.
+You should see immediate improvement in `val/reward` after one step.

 If you run into any issues, the training output is set to maximum verbosity.
 Copying the outputs such as the vLLM or torchtune logs, or copying/screenshotting the plotted packed tensors, may help me debug the issue.